mrbroll/meteoroid/README.md

 When creating projects, anything after an -i flag will be interpreted as a package and anything after an -o flag will be interpreted as an option and ordering of packages and options does not matter.
 Ex: ```mrtd new_project -i package1 -o option1 -i package2 -i package3 -o option2 option3```
 is the same as: ```mrtd new_project -i package1 package2 package3 -o option1 option2 option3```

+That all options and packages specified will be ignored when specifying a config.

 Package names are those used by [Atmosphere](https://www.atmospherejs.com).
 Use empty brackets _[]_ for the _packages_ member of the config to not install any additional packages on project creation.